 The Company considers that a financial asset is impaired according to the expected loss method in order to take into account any defaults during the asset holding period.
-The amount of the expected loss is recognized in the statements of financial position.
-Impairment losses are recognized in the statements of consolidated operations.
+The amount of the expected loss is recognized in the statement of financial position.
+Impairment losses are recognized in the consolidated statement of profit or loss.

-3.12 Cash and cash equivalents
+2.11 Cash and cash equivalents

-Cash and cash equivalents recognized in the statements of consolidated financial position include bank deposits, cash at hand and short-term deposits with an initial maturity of less than three months.
+Cash and cash equivalents recognized in the statement of consolidated financial position include bank deposits, cash at hand and short-term deposits with an initial maturity of less than three months.